 How to Apply

-- Applicants of any nationality are eligible to apply
+- Applicants of any nationality are eligible to apply (including UK citizens);

-- Applicants from any discipline are eligible to apply
+- Applicants from any discipline are eligible to apply;

-- Applicants may come from an academic or non-academic background (e.g. public intellectuals, artists, writers, film makers, journalists, policy makers, politicians)
+- Applicants may come from an academic or non-academic background (e.g. public intellectuals, artists, writers, film makers, journalists, policy makers, politicians);

-- Applicants must submit a completeapplication as described in the Application Procedures
+- Applicants must submit a completeapplication as described in the Application Procedures;

-Applicants must agree to the conditions of the IAS Fellowships as described in the Further Particulars
+- Applicants must agree to the conditions of the IAS Fellowships as described in the Further Particulars.

-- A letter of application
+- A letter of application;

-- A Curriculum Vitae/Résumé
+- A Curriculum Vitae/Resume;

-- Two references (at least one to be external to Durham)
+- Two references (at least one to be external to Durham);

 Letter of Application

-If a teaching buy-out or a contribution towards a loss of earnings is requested a costing must be included with your application.
-Note that this cannot be done retrospectively (i.e. once an offer of a Fellowship has been made) so please consult with your home institution prior to applying.
+Academics who will not be on research leave/sabbatical leave whilst taking up a Fellowship in Durham are eligible to apply for teaching buy-out costs of up to £8,000 (for the three month period or pro rata for shorter stays).
+If such a teaching buy-out or a contribution is required a costing must be included with the application.
+Note that this cannot be done retrospectively (i.e. once an offer of a Fellowship has been made) so applicants should consult with their home institution prior to applying.